DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 ### If you have an existing data integration that’s not connected to a UI Extension

-Follow the [steps](#build-a-data-integration-with-oauth) above.
-Instead of opening a pull request, add a link to your existing file directory in the `integrations-extras` or Marketplace repository during the publishing process.
+Follow the [steps](#build-a-data-integration-with-oauth) above, and ensure that you open a pull request to add new uninstallation instructions to your integration tile.

 ### If you have an existing data integration that’s currently connected to a UI Extension (shares the same tile)